darranholmes74/reading-notes/102_ReadingNotes/class1.md

 [Link to Reading Notes](https://darranholmes74.github.io/reading-notes/)

+To me having a ***growth mindset*** means having the belief that with time your abilities/knowledge will continuously improve over time.

+Ways to remind me to have a growth mindset.

+1. Remember that failure is part of the process.

+2. Take everything one step at a time.

+3. If I get stuck, step away and return to it later with fresh eyes.

 Markdown for GitHub is a formatting syntax that is excellent to learn especially if you are just starting to learn code.
 Using markdown allows the user to change the format of a text with the use of one or more symbols.
 If you wanted to make a text bold and italicized at the same time you can use symbols *** on both sides of the word to do this, for example: